UniversalDependencies/docs/_ud-pos/NOUN.md

 **Nouns** are a part of speech typically denoting a person, place, thing, animal or idea.

-<a href="http://www-01.sil.org/linguistics/GlossaryOfLinguisticTerms/WhatIsANoun.htm">Loos, Eugene E., et al. 2003.
-Glossary of linguistic terms: What is a noun?</a>

 The {{ page.title }} tag is intended for common nouns only.
 See <a href="PROPN.html">PROPN</a> for proper nouns and <a href="PRON.html">PRON</a> for pronouns.

 ### Examples